GraphicsAndroid65/Plug-Point_website/README.md

 # Technologies Used
 - Frontend: HTML, CSS (Tailwind CSS), JavaScript

-- Google Maps API: For displaying the interactive map and charging station locations.
+- OpenStreetMap : For displaying the interactive map and charging station locations.

-- Font Awesome: For icons used throughout the website.
+- Images : To Display Icons & Images on website (Assets)

 - Google Fonts: For custom typography (Inter and Raleway fonts).

-- Tailwind CSS: For utility-first CSS styling and responsive design.
+- CSS: For utility-first CSS styling and responsive design.

-- JavaScript: For interactive elements, such as modals, animations, and form handling.
+- JavaScript: For interactive elements, such as modals, animations, map and form handling.

+## Developers

+This project was proudly developed by:

+- **Mangesh Choudhary**
+- **Sumit Kumar**

+## Acknowledgments

+We would like to thank our college and instructor for guiding us through the Web Technology subject and giving us the opportunity to learn by creating this project.